niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### increase-outbound-liquidity
-21. `bos increase-outbound-liquidity`: Opens a new channel to increase your outbound liquidity.
+Opens a new channel to increase your outbound liquidity.
 If you don't specify `with` flag, BOS chooses a peer for you to open a channel to.
   - Flags:
     - `amount`: amount to increase liquidity
     - `fee-rate`: set channel open fee rate (sats/vByte)